nschloe/awesome-scientific-computing/README.md

  - [MUMPS](http://mumps.enseeiht.fr/)
    (Fortran, CeCILL-C) -
-   MUltifrontal Massively Parallel Solver.
-A package for solving systems of linear equations of the form Ax = b, where A is a square sparse matrix that can be either unsymmetric, symmetric positive definite, or general symmetric, on distributed memory computers.
+   Solving systems of linear equations of the form Ax = b, where A is a square sparse matrix that can be either unsymmetric, symmetric positive definite, or general symmetric, on distributed memory computers.

  - KryPy
    (Python, MIT, [GitHub](https://github.com/andrenarchy/krypy)) -
-   Module for Krylov subspace methods for the solution of linear algebraic systems.
-This includes enhanced versions of CG, MINRES and GMRES as well as methods for the efficient solution of sequences of linear systems.
+   Krylov subspace methods for the solution of linear algebraic systems.

 ## Miscellaneous

  - [FFTW](http://www.fftw.org/)
    (C, GPL2, [GitHub](https://github.com/FFTW/fftw3)) -
-   Library for computing the discrete Fourier transform (DFT) in one or more dimensions, of arbitrary input size, and of both real and complex data (as well as of even/odd data, i.e. the discrete cosine/sine transforms or DCT/DST).
+   Computes the discrete Fourier transform (DFT) in one or more dimensions, of arbitrary input size, and of both real and complex data (as well as of even/odd data, i.e. the discrete cosine/sine transforms or DCT/DST).

  - [Qhull](http://www.qhull.org/)
    (C/C++, [custom open source license](http://www.qhull.org/COPYING.txt), [GitHub](https://github.com/qhull/qhull/)) -